Quick Highlights:

 - Parking fees

 If you are budgeting for a college student living at home, you may not have as many personal expenses.
+However, it is still important to include items like commuting costs, shared utility bills, or contributions to groceries—especially if your family expects you to help financially while living at home.

 2. Track spending

-Your budgeting worksheet for college students includes all expenditures in cash, debit card, or credit card.
-Write down all spending and cut out impulse purchases and daily coffees, etc. Track expenses and add them weekly to your monthly college student budget.
-Adjust your college budget each month.
-Your goal is to have money at the end of each month.
-Use a budgeting app like Mint to help track spending.
+Your goal is to have money left at the end of each month, not just avoid overdrafts.
+Use a budgeting app like Mint, PocketGuard, or Goodbudget to help track spending.
 Interface it with your bank and enter cash expenditures.
-It will also populate a budget and alert you when you go over budget.
+It will also populate a budget, generate pie charts of spending categories, and alert you when you go over budget.

 3. Get bank accounts

-Set up three bank accounts at home or college.
-The first is a checking account dedicated to wants and the second checking account is for needs.
-The final is a savings account.
-An alternative would be one for living expenses, one for educational expenses, and a savings account.
-Link all three to your budgeting app.
+Set up three separate bank accounts at home or college.
+The first is a checking account dedicated to wants (fun, entertainment, extras), and the second is for needs (tuition, rent, groceries, and bills).
+The final is a savings account for emergencies and future goals.

 4. Financial aid and loans

 Your goal is to take out the fewest possible student loans.
-Use them only for tuition and fees and other qualified expenses.
-Use a budget planner for college students to help you decide how much you need.
+Use them only for tuition, fees, and other qualified educational expenses—not for lifestyle upgrades or extras.

 5. Credit cards

-6. Part time job/Work study
+6. Part-time job/Work study

 7. Live below your means

 Live below your means.
 This is the most important budgeting strategy for college students.
 Spend no more than you earn.
 Better yet, spend less than you earn and bank the rest.
-You may need to cut expenses to the bone but if that means that you graduate with minimal student loans, your future self will thank you.
+This creates a financial cushion that protects you from emergencies, reduces reliance on loans, and builds habits that benefit you long after graduation.

 8. Save money